wefabricate/ha-home-assistant.io/source/_integrations/weheat.markdown

 ## Actions

-This integration does not provide additional actions.
+This integration does not provide any actions.

 ## Known limitations